 What’s a summer vacation without a round (or two) of mini-golf?
 Head out for some fun at Oneida County’s fun, family-friendly miniature golf courses: Settlers Mill and Island Golf in Minocqua, Pirate Falls in Rhinelander, and Big Bear Mini Golf in Tomahawk.
 After you’re done with your round, settle in for some tasty treats—Settlers Mill has delicious frozen custard and Big Bear offers yummy ice cream creations.

 Zip through the Northwoods

 Up for adventure?
 Northwoods Zip Line in Minocqua offers the state’s largest and longest scenic zipline tours.
 And it’s perfect for all ages, too, kids as young as 3 can take a kids’ tour on kid-friendly zip lines and adventure bridges.
 For the older folks, there are a wide range of options, including canopy tours and aerial treks across bridges and other obstacles.
 The Full Adventure Tour includes 13 zip lines (two of which pass over scenic lakes), 14 aerial obstacles and four adventure bridges.
 Northwoods Zip Line also offers guided tours of the Tomahawk River (suitable for ages 5 and up) and a first-of-its-kind Argo ATV tour of a 900-acre whitetail deer game farm.

 Go on a Hodag hunt

-Rhinelander is the home of the Hodag—a legendary Northwoods beast that can be found all throughout the city.
+The Oneida County community of Rhinelander is the home of the Hodag—a legendary Northwoods beast that can be found throughout the city.
 Check out Rhinelander’s Hodag Finder to discover the locations of Hodag statues, murals and more.
 For a fun family photo, head to the Rhinelander Area Chamber of Commerce on Kemp Street and snap a pic with the larger-than-life Hodag statue outside.